petrushchako/Docker/LearnDockerByDoing/README.md

 - Once the command is complete, open a web browser and navigate to the public IP address of the server.

 - Verify the website is up and running.

+<br><br><br><br>

+## Building Container Images Using Dockerfiles

+**Introduction**

+Creating a container image by hand is possible, but it requires manual processes.
+There has to be a more automatic way to build images.
+Manual processes do not scale and are not easily version controlled.
+Docker provides a solution to this problem - the Dockerfile.
+In this lab, you will create a Dockerfile to build an image, and host a static website.